 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Aerospace engineers design aircraft, spacecraft, satellites, missiles, and systems for national defense.
-In addition, they test prototypes to make sure that they function according to design.
+An aerospace (or aeronautical) engineer, is someone who designs aircraft, spacecraft, satellites, missiles, and systems for national defense.
+In addition, they test prototypes to make sure they function according to design.
 They are employed primarily in analysis and design, manufacturing, industries that perform research and development, and the federal government.

 Would you make a good aerospace engineer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 An aerospace engineer may develop new technologies for use in aviation, defense systems, and spacecraft.
 They often specialize in areas such as aerodynamic fluid flow; structural design; guidance, navigation, and control; instrumentation and communication; robotics; or propulsion and combustion.
 They can specialize in designing different types of aerospace products, such as commercial and military airplanes and helicopters; remotely piloted aircraft and rotorcraft; spacecraft, including launch vehicles and satellites; and military missiles and rockets.
 They often become experts in one or more related fields: aerodynamics, thermodynamics, celestial mechanics, flight mechanics, propulsion, acoustics, and guidance and control systems.